HIB Policy 5512

 - Reporting at Board and State levels.

-- Continue to develop HIB programming for the school, with programs like; Friends of Rachel, Girls on the Run and Altitude.
+- Continue to develop HIB programming for the school, with programs like; Friends of Rachel, Pass It Along.

 - Proactive character education programs.